vinyll/RSS-Calendar/README.md

-# RSS Feed To Calendar
+# RSS Feeds To Calendar

 Read multiple RSS feeds from your calendar.